Whaooooo/acg-draft/README.md

 ## Building the Project

-To build the project, run the following command:
+To only build the project, run the following command:

 ```bash
 npm run build